 - a Singaporean investor in ICSID proceedings against a Southeast Asian government involving claims valued at more than US$300 million, commenced under an investment contract and the 1987 ASEAN Investment Agreement;

-- foreign investors in annulment proceedings under Article 52 of the ICSID Convention and revision proceedings under Article 51 of the ICSID Convention;
+- foreign investors in multiple annulment proceedings under Article 52 of the ICSID Convention and revision proceedings under Article 51 of the ICSID Convention;

 - an EU member state in defence of infringement proceedings commenced by the European Commission under Article 258 of the Treaty on the Functioning of the European Union;